Nisha-Chavan-2024/farmer-s_friend/README.md

 ## 🔍 How It Works

-Select Your Crop: Choose from a list of supported crops like grapes, guava, wheat, and more.
+**Select Your Crop:** Choose from a list of supported crops like grapes, guava, wheat, and more.

-Explore Categories: Navigate through fertilizer guidelines, pest management, and expert advice.
+**Explore Categories:** Navigate through fertilizer guidelines, pest management, and expert advice.

-Follow Recommendations: Implement best practices to improve crop yield and quality.
+**Follow Recommendations:** Implement best practices to improve crop yield and quality.

-## 🌿 Why Farmer's Friend?

-Localized Knowledge: All recommendations are tailored to the specific needs of your region and crop.

-Comprehensive Support: From sowing to harvesting, every stage is covered.

-Sustainability Focused: Promotes eco-friendly and sustainable farming practices.

 ## 🌐 Connect With Us: